Understands technical terms like reset-admin-password, file paths, and CLI commands.

 The updater (src/Core/UpdateController.php) performs the following steps:

-1. Preflight (GET /api/update/preflight) — checks upgrade-path compatibility, ZipArchive extension, download capability, a PHP dependency update path, write permissions on key directories including vendor/, overwriteability of existing files in those directories, temp directory, and disk space.
+1. Preflight (GET /api/update/preflight) — checks upgrade-path compatibility, ZipArchive extension, download capability, a PHP dependency update path, full release package availability when Composer is unavailable, write permissions on key directories including vendor/, overwriteability of existing files in those directories, temp directory, and disk space.
 Returns pass/fail per check with specific fix instructions.

-2. Run (POST /api/update/run) — downloads the full GitHub release package when available, otherwise falls back to the configured/source zip, extracts it, copies files over the installation (skipping .env, storage/, .git, install.lock, Makefile.local, and docs/videos), updates PHP dependencies from packaged vendor/ files or by running composer install --no-dev --optimize-autoloader, runs schema.sql, applies new migrations tracked in the schema_migrations DB table, and resets the opcode cache.
+2. Run (POST /api/update/run) — downloads the full GitHub release package for the configured update channel when available, otherwise falls back to the configured/source zip only when Composer is available, extracts it, copies files over the installation (skipping .env, storage/, .git, install.lock, Makefile.local, and docs/videos), updates PHP dependencies from packaged vendor/ files or by running composer install --no-dev --optimize-autoloader, runs schema.sql, applies new migrations tracked in the schema_migrations DB table, and resets the opcode cache.

 The full GitHub release package includes vendor/, so shared-hosting installs without Composer can still receive new PHP dependencies through the web updater as long as the PHP process can overwrite the application files.
+If Composer is unavailable and the full release package is not available yet, wait for the GitHub release workflow to finish and retry; the updater must not use the source archive in that case.
 If a custom UPDATE_REPO_ZIP_URL points at a source archive without vendor/, Composer must be installed and executable by PHP.

 Bridge Update Requirement